 WHY RECRUITING IS LIKE A GAME OF MUSICAL CHAIRS by Catharine Aradi www.fastpitchrecruiting.com

 Most moms and dads, of course, want to see Susie playing at Alabama or Arizona (or their regional equivalent.)
 But as I so often remind families, only 100-150 athletes total will go to a Top 25 D-I program each year.
-That translates to roughly 4-5 kids per team out of those eighty thousand high school seniors.
+That translates to roughly 4-5 kids per team out of thousands of high school senior ball players.
 And, due to the growth of softball around the United States, coaches at the big name schools can choose from the best prospects in Florida, Missouri, Georgia, Texas, and so on, and not just from the West Coast.

 Children growing up in the last century (aka the 1900’s) used to play a game called Musical Chairs.
-There would be a row of chairs set out in the middle of the room, and the number of chairs would always be one less than the number of youngsters playing the game.
-The person running the game would put on a record--you know, vinyl--or a cassette tape, and the kids would march around the chairs until the music suddenly stopped.
+A row of chairs would be set up in the middle of the room, and the number of chairs would always be one less than the number of youngsters playing the game.
+The person running the game would put on a record---you know, vinyl---or a cassette tape, (or if you want to go way, way back, would play a piano), and the kids would march around the chairs until the music suddenly stopped.
 At that point, everyone scrambled to get a seat.
 The player left standing was out of the game.
 A chair would be taken away, and the whole thing would start over, continuing until there was just one child left on one chair.
 She was the winner.

 College recruiting is a much tougher version of this game.
 There are a lot more kids than there are spots on college teams.
 And every time the music stops—-or a player commits—-another chance at playing in college is gone.
 This is not to say you should grab the first school that comes along if it's not going to be a good collegiate fit for you.